Everyone loves a rainbow and most

 Let's take a closer look at how it works!

 Photo: Rainbows bend short wavelength blue light more than long-wavelength red light.
-Mass spectrometers work in a very similar way.
+Mass spectrometers work in a very similar way, except they bend beams of ions (charged atoms) instead of beams of light.

 Mass spectrometers are much simpler than they look—or sound.
 Suppose someone gives you